 - The vehicles used at the Yuba College Public Safety Center have heavy duty suspension systems and upgraded cooling.
-The automobiles are previously owned law enforcement vehicles or current local law enforcement vehicles on loan from those agencies for specific training purposes. - a.
+The automobiles are previously owned law enforcement vehicles or current local law enforcement vehicles on loan from those agencies for specific training/testing purposes. - a.
 A portable, two-way radio for communication between vehicles and instructional staff will be kept in the vehicle. - 2.
-The vehicles used at the Yuba College Public Safety Center training facility are equipped with occupant restraint systems. - 3.
-Occupant restraints (seat belts) shall be worn any time a driver training vehicle is in motion. - 4.
-The PSP Driver Training/Awareness Course or the Modular Academy Course portion conducted at Yuba College does not require high speed or pursuit training exercises. - 5.
-The Yuba College Public Safety Center training facility has a fire extinguisher, first aid kit, portable AED unit and pry bar tool immediately available at the training facility. - 6.
-The Yuba College Public Safety Center training facility has a schedule for routine maintenance and safety inspection for vehicles used in the course.
+The vehicles used at the Yuba College Public Safety Center training/testing facility are equipped with occupant restraint systems.

+- 3. Occupant restraints (seat belts) shall be worn any time a driver training vehicle is in motion. - 4.
+The PSP Driver Training/Awareness Course or the POST Certified Academy Course portion conducted at Yuba College does not require high speed or pursuit training exercises. - 5.
+The Yuba College Public Safety Center training facility has a fire extinguisher, first aid/trauma kit and AED, portable AED unit and pry bar tool immediately available at the training/testing facility. - 6.
+The Yuba College Public Safety Center training/testing facility has a schedule for routine maintenance and safety inspection for vehicles used in the course.
 The inspection includes brakes, wheels, tires, and suspension components. - 7.
-The PSP Driver Training/Awareness Course or the Modular Academy Course does not require instruction in PIT training. - 8.
-The PSP Driver Training/Awareness Course or the Modular Academy Course driving portion conducted at the Yuba College site does not require high speed or pursuit training exercises.
+The PSP Driver Training/Awareness Course or the POST Certified Academy Course does not require instruction in PIT training. - 8.
+The PSP Driver Training/Awareness Course or the POST Certified Academy Course driving portion conducted at the Yuba College site does not require high speed or pursuit training/testing exercises.